ealfonsov89/entrevista-test/README.md

 # Dotnet core API

-The api is a dotnet core api connected to as SQLITE database to improve portavility.
+The api is a dotnet core api connected to a SQLITE database to improve portavility.

-> Have no time to mout the environment using the database options provided, but as SQLITE is a linked database, it would be simmilar to Azure SQL Server.
+> Have no time to mout the environment using the database options provided on the request, but as SQLITE is a linked database, it would be simmilar to Azure SQL Server.

 We use services injection to perform actions from the controlers.